cadurkin/FK170124_Qiime2-18S/README.md

 	-18S sequence data can be downloaded from the NCBI repository under accession number PRJNA494700.

-	-All other file are intermediary files for each Qiime2 data processing step after initial input of DNA sequence data.
+	-All ".qza" and ".qzv" files  are intermediary files for each Qiime2 data processing step after initial input of DNA sequence data.

+	-Jupyter Notebook FK170124_18S_analysis_github.ipynb shows how data were further analyzed.
+Files required for this analysis are provided as ".csv" format